Emma Woodhouse (Joanna Sotomura)

 - Manipulative Bitch: She often comes off as very insensitive (even if she doesn't mean it), a trait carried over from the book, but hugely exaggerated.
 She shamelessly moves people around the romance board like chess pieces in order to create perfect endgame couples.
 As Match #21 proves, this doesn't always work.
 Subverted in that she's Spoiled Sweet who means well and wants everyone to be happy, but her actions often come across as bitchy.

 - The Matchmaker: Its her goal in life to see people happily coupled.
-Professionally, even!
-At the start of the series, she's working on Match 20.
+Unlike her book counterpart, she's noted to be rather good at it — At the start of the series, she's working on Match 20.

 - Never a Self-Made Woman: She founded her company on her wealthy father's money.